It’s called the “woodworking bug.”

 Notice how the one on the left has rings on its end that looks like a rainbow or a smiley face?
 Well, that kind of board is called plain sawn (also known as flat sawn).
 This type of board shrinks more than the other types of boards, which could be a big “uh oh!” for your project.

 The middle one looks like a rainbow that was sliced in half, with 45-degree lines.
 I learned that’s called rift sawn.
 This board is pretty stable and won’t shrink as much.
-I believe this is the preferred board that people want to build with.
+This is the preferred type of board that people want to build with.